openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 ===========================

 .. meta:
-    frontend_status: Done
+    frontend_status: Partly

 A field access expression cannot denote a package, class type, or interface type.
 Otherwise, the meaning of that expression is determined by the same rules as the meaning of a qualified name.

-The form *super.identifier* refers to the field named *identifier* of the current object, while such current object is viewed as an instance of the superclass of the current class).
+The form *super.identifier* refers to the field named *identifier* of the current object.
+That current object is viewed as an instance of the superclass of the current class.

 The forms that use the keyword ``super`` are valid only in: